Replication, change tracking, & change data capture - Always On availability groups

 - OR remove the database from all the secondary replica instances of the Availability Group and add it to the Availability Group replica instances using automatic or manual seeding

 A database enabled for change tracking (CT) can be part of an Always On availability group.
-No additional configuration is needed.
+No more configuration is needed.
 Change tracking client applications that use the CDC table-valued functions (TVFs) to access change data will need the ability to locate the primary replica after failover.
 If the client application connects through the availability group listener name, connection requests will always be appropriately directed to the current primary replica.

 Change tracking data must always be obtained from the primary replica.
 An attempt to access change data from a secondary replica will result in the following error: